 Many vintners are increasingly experimenting with creating Greek white wines from more popular varietals, including Chardonnay, Sauvignon Blanc and even Viognier.
 But I find the wines made from the Greek grapes to be the most intriguing and most refreshing on summer’s hottest days.

-If you want to find some Greek wines to enjoy in the hotter weather, I’ve got a few suggestions to get you started:
+If you want to find some Greek white wines to enjoy in the hotter weather, I’ve got a few suggestions to get you started:

 Ktima Gerovassiliou Malagousia